Yasir Nawaz

 Yasir Nawaz Baloch is a Pakistani director, producer, screenwriter, actor and former model.

-He has directed Wrong No. (2015), Mehrunisa V Lub U (2017) and Wrong No. 2 (2019).
+Mainly known as a television actor, he has also directed movies such as Wrong No. (2015), Mehrunisa V Lub U (2017) and Wrong No. 2 (2019).

-Personal life
+Early and personal life

-Baloch was born to Fareed Nawaz Baloch (d.
-2001), an actor who "had more than 100 TV plays to his credit" and "also performed in two films", in a family of four children.
-He is the elder brother of a comedian and television director Danish Nawaz Baloch.
-He married Nida Yasir, a television producer, actress and host.
+Yasir was born in a family of four children to Fareed Nawaz Baloch, an actor who had more than 100 TV plays to his credit and also performed in two films.

+He is a Sindhi-Baloch by ethnicity but identifies as a Sindhi in terms of culture.

+He is the elder brother of fellow actor-director and comedian Danish Nawaz.

+He married Nida Yasir (born Pasha), a producer, actress and host, in 2002 and they have three children together.

 Career

 Baloch started his career as an actor and model.
 Later he started direction and production of television dramas.